 AAROM 101

-AAROM departments are typically organized around a watershed, and staffed by biologists, field technicians and other experts who conduct research, assessments and field work to provide information, and technical advice for member communities and partners.
+AAROM departments are usually formed around a watershed, and are staffed by biologists, field technicians, and other experts who conduct research, assessments and field work to assist member communities and partners.

-There are 33 AAROMS working in watershed areas across the country.
+There are 33 AAROM Departments working in watershed areas across the country.

 15